-One of those students was Katrina Di Raddo.
+One of those students was Katrina (last name withheld at her request).
 She is currently in her third year at the University of Guelph-Humber and has reached out to SWAC on more than one occasion.

-Since that time, Di Raddo has revisited SWAC only once.
+Since that time, Katrina has revisited SWAC only once.
 Again, she was experiencing a panic attack, but this time she was able to speak with a nurse who provided her with the help she needed.

-Although her most recent experience with SWAC was a positive one, Di Raddo said,
+Although her most recent experience with SWAC was a positive one, Katrina said,

 “I don’t know if I would go there again because I feel like there’s only that one good experience out of the two.”